PattarawutAriyapruck/LSTM7AngelStock/README.md

 ## Project Long Short-Term Memory (LSTM) with 7 Stock

-his project uses deep learning techniques to predict the next-day closing price of selected stocks by applying a Long Short-Term Memory (LSTM) model.
+This project uses deep learning techniques to predict the next-day closing price of selected stocks by applying a Long Short-Term Memory (LSTM) model.
 The data is sourced from [Yahoo Finance](https://finance.yahoo.com/) for each stock.

 ## Objective
 Build LSTM models that learn from historical stock data to forecast future closing prices, focusing on time-series prediction.